Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/2_ros_tcp.md

    ...
    ```

-1. Additionally, note the file `niryo_moveit/scripts/TrajectorySubscriber.py`.
+ - Additionally, note the file `niryo_moveit/scripts/TrajectorySubscriber.py`.
 This script subscribes to the SourceDestination topic.
 When something is published to this topic, this script will print out the information heard.

-- Note that in the `server_endpoint`, the script fetches parameters for the TCP connection.
-You will need to know the IP address of your ROS machine as well as the IP address of the machine running Unity.
-   - The ROS machine IP, i.e. `ROS_IP` should be the same value as the one set as `hostName` on the RosConnect component in Unity.
-   - Finding the IP address of your local machine (the one running Unity), i.e. `UNITY_IP` depends on your operating system.
-     - On a Mac, open `System Preferences > Network`.
-The IP address should be listed on the active connection.
-     - On Windows, click the Wi-Fi icon on the taskbar, and open `Properties`.
-Your IP address should be listed near the bottom, next to "IPv4 address."

 1. Follow the steps in the [ROS-Unity Integration Setup](../ros_unity_integration/setup.md) to start ROS Core, set ROS params, and start the server endpoint in the first terminal window.